How to Create a .NET Core PDF Generator

 IronPDF transforms the traditionally complex task of PDF generation into straightforward code that any .NET developer can implement.
 The library uses the ChromePdfRenderer class to convert HTML strings, files, or URLs directly into PDF format.
 This fluent API approach provides extensive customization options while maintaining high performance across different platforms.

 The real power lies in how IronPDF handles converting HTML content into professional PDF files.
 Instead of manually positioning or needing to draw elements, developers write standard HTML with CSS styling, and the library handles the conversion seamlessly.
-The resulting PDF files are not mere images of text; they are fully-featured documents where users can select and search for text.
+The resulting PDF files aren't mere images of text; they're fully-featured documents where users can select and search for text.
+For containerized deployments, this approach eliminates common issues with font management and UTF-8 character encoding, crucial considerations for Docker environments.

-Past basic PDF generation, you can use IronPDF's advanced editing tools to edit PDF documents.
+Beyond basic PDF generation, you can use IronPDF's advanced editing tools to edit PDF documents.
 With these, you can merge documents, add watermarks, annotations, and more.
+The library supports digital signatures for document authentication and PDF compression to optimize file sizes for network transfer.
 Check out the related tutorial to see more example source code for these tools.
+For DevOps teams, these features enable automated document processing workflows without external dependencies.

 Getting started with IronPDF in Visual Studio requires just one NuGet package installation.
 Open the NuGet Package Manager Console, ensure your project name is selected in the 'Default project' dropdown, and run the following command: